David Wanklyn: Submarine service

 Wanklyn returned to Gosport in July 1939 and became the first lieutenant and second-in-command of HMS Otway, part of the 5th Submarine Flotilla, in August 1939.
 The submarine left Gosport on 24 August 1939 and sailed to Gibraltar to take on fuel and supplies.
 At the outbreak of war Wanklyn was deployed to Malta on 2 September and then to Alexandria in Egypt on 2 October 1939.
 Over the course of the Phoney War, Otway was in training.
-On Christmas Day the vessel docked in Marseilles.
+On Christmas Day the vessel docked in Marseille.
 Wanklyn was ordered to London to receive a new command.
 He was driven to Paris, where he spent boxing day and then on to Cherbourg, where he sailed for England.

 Second World War

 Wanklyn was then appointed as the commanding officer of HMS H31 on 5 February 1940.
 H32 conducted several exercises throughout the next few months and refitted in April.
 By July 1940 the situation had worsened for the Royal Navy.
 On 14 May the Dutch capitulated.
 Belgium surrendered on 28 May and France collapsed on 22 June 1940.
 Some 14 submarines had been lost and the British Army evacuated from Norway in the same month.
 It left the navy defending British waters against a hostile coastline which ran from northern Norway to the French Atlantic Ocean coast.
 The Royal Navy prepared itself for a possible German invasion of Britain should the Royal Air Force fail in the Battle of Britain.
 It was also busy defending sea communications in the English Channel—during the Kanalkampf—and the Battle of the Atlantic.